-Most of our services do not require any form of registration, allowing you to visit our site without telling us who you are.
-However, some services may require you to provide us with Personal Data, which may include your direct identifiers, such as name, birth date, email address or telephone number.
+Most of our services do not require any form of registration, allowing you to visit our sites without telling us who you are.
+Some services may require you to provide us with Personal Data, which may include your direct identifiers, such as name, birth date, email address or telephone number.
 We may collect and use Personal Data to provide you with products or services, to bill you for products and services you request, to market products and services which we think may be of interest to you, or to communicate with you for other purposes which are evident from the circumstances or about which we inform you when we collect Personal Data from you.

 We will not process your Personal Data if we do not have a proper justification foreseen in the law for that purpose.
 Therefore, we will only process your personal data if: